Virtual-Coffee/virtualcoffee.io/src/podcast/0501-brian-rinaldi.md

   episode: 1
   id: 10297519
   intro: |
     <p>In today's episode, Dan and Bekah talk to Brian Rinaldi about doing DevRel (Developer Relations) right and playing to your team's strengths.
-We also talk about the importance of connection and why we–as developers–need to support each other.</p>
+We also talk about the importance of connection and why we as developers need to support each other.</p>
   card: /assets/images/podcast/0501-brian-episode.jpg
   guests:
     - name: Brian Rinaldi